Cockburn, South Australia

-By 1892, the town of Cockburn had become sizeable, with a population of 2,000.
-Cockburn boasted two hotels, two general stores, three boarding houses, schools and churches.
-It contained within its business sector a blacksmith, butcher, baker, produce merchant and carrier.
+By 1892, the town of Cockburn had become sizeable, with a population of 2000.
+Cockburn boasted two hotels, two general stores, three boarding houses, schools, and churches.
+It included within its business sector a blacksmith, butcher, baker, produce merchant and carrier.
 Stationed at Cockburn were two engineers, a stationmaster, customs officer, locomotive superintendent and a miner.
 A locomotive shed and related work facilities were recorded as existing in 1892.
 Seven trains regularly ran between Petersburg (now Peterborough), Cockburn and Broken Hill, and included passenger trains.
-In 1892, 83,194 passengers travelled through Cockburn.
+83,194 passengers travelled through Cockburn in 1892.

 Cockburn also has a role in industrial relations history in Broken Hill.
 Tom Mann, a political "disruptionist", was barred from speaking publicly in New South Wales.
-In 1908, 3,000 passengers came from Broken Hill to Cockburn to hear him speak.
+In 1908, 3000 passengers came from Broken Hill to Cockburn to hear him speak.
 From the front of the hall, next to the Cockburn Hotel, he addressed the crowd.
 This was the beginning of a dispute known as the 1909 lockout.
 Broken Hill mining unionists were locked out of the company gates for rejecting pay cuts which would have been below the minimum wage.

-The standard gauge railway line, officially opened in 1970, runs south of the surveyed town limits of Cockburn and has a new station and a passing loop.
-The "new" station is now disused.
+The standard gauge railway line, officially opened in 1970, is south of the surveyed town limits of Cockburn.
+A new station and a passing loop were built but the station is now disused.

-In the early 1990s the South Australian government proposed to close down the small communities along the Barrier Highway, leading to a strong and unified resistance from the local communities.
 The 2016 census recorded a population of 56 in the immediate vicinity of the town.

 Nothing remains of the infrastructure of the railway yard other than an elevated locomotive water tank, repurposed as a bushfire emergency asset.
-The last buildings, six railway employee houses, were demolished in 2009.
+The last buildings, six railway employee houses, were demolished or removed in 2009.

 Governance

 Cockburn is located within the federal division of Grey, the state electoral district of Stuart and the Pastoral Unincorporated Area of South Australia.
-As of 2018, the community within Cockburn received municipal services from a South Australian government agency, the Outback Communities Authority.
+As of 2025, the community within Cockburn received municipal services from a South Australian government agency, the Outback Communities Authority.